PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().socialInteraction().rst

 Examples
 --------

-To track a like on Facebook on your app:
+To track a Facebook like on your app:

 .. tabs::